jen-taylor-shopify/JavaScript-fundamentals/callback-functions-and-promises.md

 - **Promises** are the new style of async code in modern Web APIs.
 - **The Promise object** represents the eventual completion (or failure) of an asynchronous operation and its resulting value.
+- So a promise is an object that may produce a single value some time in the future: either a resolved value, or a reason that it’s not resolved (e.g., a network error occurred).
+- A promise may be in one of 3 possible states: fulfilled, rejected, or pending.
+- You can attach callbacks to handle the fulfilled value or the reason for rejection.

+**Callback vs Promise**
+- Callbacks are functions that are passed to another function
+- Promises are a returned object that you can attach a callback function to

 **In other words:**
 - Unlike callbacks, promises takes a _single_ parameter
 - It returns a `promise`, which is like an _intermediate state_
 - It's the browser saying "I promise to get back to you with the answer as soon as I can"
 - Eventually when the response arrives the promise is fulfilled <3

-**Callback vs Promise**
-- Callbacks are functions that are passed to another function
-- Promises are a returned object that you attach a callback function to

 **Example: `fetch()` API**
 - The `fetch()` API is a modern, more efficient version of `XMLHttpRequest`.